ory/docs/docs/kratos/concepts/index.md

 Ory's approach to user interface and user experience is to provide for an interaction concept with maximum flexibility and creativity.
 Some companies need
 [progressive profiling](https://blog.hubspot.com/blog/tabid/6307/bid/34155/how-to-capture-more-and-better-lead-intel-with-progressive-profiling.aspx)
-and build a NodeJS app.
+and build a Node.js app.
 Other companies desire to capture everything in one go, using Client-Side JavaScript library such as Angular or React.
 Some companies want an iOS-native registration and login experience.
 While Ory's cloud native headless API approach address many integration and UI issues, with Ory Kratos, predefined flows make it easy to implement a custom user interface for login, registration, profile management, account reset, etc. Furthermore, to make it very easy to get started there